-The majority of Swaziland’s population lives in conditions of poverty, and the financial crisis of 2011 further aggravated the situation.
+The majority of Eswatini’s population lives in conditions of poverty, and the financial crisis of 2011 further aggravated the situation.
 Democracy is but a distant dream.
-The journey to becoming a well-informed, healthy, self-reliant, and food-secure country is still a long one for Swaziland.
+The journey to becoming a well-informed, healthy, self-reliant, and food-secure country is still a long one for Eswatini.

 One of the country's poorest regions